Weddings are among the most joyous occasions in a person’s life.

 When asked if she had any words for other cancer patients, Gezane gave an honest and measured response.

-“I don’t know if I have the right to say ‘stay strong, you can defeat it’ to other cancer patients.
-They can be going through a lot more pain than I was,” she said.
+“I don’t know if I have the right to say ‘stay strong, find strength to fight it like I did’ to other cancer patients.
+They can be going through a lot more pain than I experienced,” she said.

 While Gezane was diagnosed with stage 4 cancer, Hodgkin lymphoma is one of the most curable cancers.